gouegd/react-training-ep2/README.md

-Simple React app based on FB's create-react-app.
+Simple React+Redux app based on FB's create-react-app.
-Used as an exercise to learn React basics.
+Used as an exercise to learn Redux basics.
 Amazing design not included.

 ```